-When it comes to dry flies, nothing looks better than the proper proportions, standing at attention to the point that the fly looks like it has a life of its own sitting on your desk top.
+When it comes to dry flies, nothing looks better than the proper proportions.
+Everything standing at attention to the point that the fly looks like it has a life of its own sitting on your desk top.
 Balancing, almost hovering, on nothing more than a tail and hackle.

 ..but like many things we learn to do, that’s not always the case in the beginning.
 When not properly supported, tailing material has a tendency to follow the bend of the hook and will continue to point downward once more material is added on.

-During one of the fly tying shows I stopped over to watch Matt and Tim from Tightline Video tying flies at their booth, and they had shown me a trick that I would like to share with you.
-(If you are familiar with their YouTube channel you may have seen this trick there as well)
+I read parts of this technique in an old book and then during one of the fly tying shows I stopped over to watch Matt and Tim from Tightline Video tying flies at their booth; and they refreshed my memory as I watched this trick in action.

 Aside from the materials needed for your pattern, You will also need:

-A 3″ length of thread cut from a spool ( you can cut less, I just find its easier to work with a longer piece)
+A 3″ length of thread cut from a thread spool ( You can cut less, I just find its easier to work with a longer piece.)

-Before you start, cut that section of thread off your bobbin, and put it aside.
-Then start your thread and grab those microfibetts!
+Before you start, cut the section of thread from your bobbin, and put it aside.
+Start your thread and grab those microfibetts!

-At this point you aren’t worried about separating them, you just want them in position.
-What you are going to do now, is to give them a little “lift”.
+Leave your bobbin hanging at the base of the shank where you tied in the tails.
+At this point you aren’t worried about separating them, you just want them in position because what you are going to do first, is give them a little “lift”.

-Take your thread and bring it under the tailing material to hold it up, then back down under the hook shank and take a few wraps forward.
+Now take your bobbin that’s loaded with thread, bring it under the tailing material then back down under the hook shank.
+This will lift the material up slightly.
+You can now take a few wraps forward.

 Now its time to splay those tails!